 The Wall Street Journal wrote an article about the addictiveness of Fortnite, pointing out that parents are locked in an “unwinnable war” to get their kids to turn off the game.
 While the game is free to play, very soon players are snapping up V-bucks to buy customization gear in the game and Battle Passes to unlock additional features.

 These purchases quickly add up.
-A 2018 study reported 70% of Fortnite users buy digital items, and those who do spend an average of $84.67.
+A 2018 study reported 70% of Fortnite users to buy digital items and those who do spend an average of $84.67.
 According to data from Nielsen, Fortnite alone grossed revenue of $1.8 billion in 2019.

 Smart observers understand that Fortnite is more than a video game and more of a culture and lifestyle brand that has many ways to monetize its massive audience.
 For example, last year rapper Travis Scott grossed $20 million on Fortnite…for a nine-minute digital concert!